chris31331/stick/README.md

-# Synchronous Time Interval Consensus Kernel
+# Simple Time Interval Consensus Keys

 STICK is a Distributed Consensus Protocol, like PAXOS and RAFT.

+STICK has a typical latency of 1-2 seconds between submitting a log entry and receiving confirmation of a durable write.
+This makes STICK unsuitable for some use cases.

 Time is divided into rounds, typically one second long.
 All servers maintain their time using NTP, to an accuracy of tens of milliseconds.